velocityzen/units/README.md

 ### require(key)

-calls `get` internally and returns result if not null, otherwise throws an error
+calls `get` internally and returns a result if not null, otherwise, throws an error

 ### match(regexp, function)

 calls the `function` for every unit name that matches `regexp`.
-First argument in the function is always the matched unit.
+The first argument in the function is always the matched unit.
 All others are matches from the regexp.

 ```js
   //example from matter-in-motion lib